Support for Activating Universal IDs

 Causes of variance universal-ids-data-variances-causes

-The probabilistic model has an error variance of +/- 5%.
+The segment-to-device count uses a probabilistic model, which has an error variance of +/- 5%.
 This means that it can overestimate or underestimate the audience count by 5%.

 Example: A user logs in to the Adobe website and visits the Photoshop page.
 If LiveRamp doesn’t have any existing information about the email ID, then they assign it a derived RampID, say D123.
 Fifteen days later, the user visits the same page, but LiveRamp has upgraded the RampID during those 15 days and has reassigned the RampID to M123.
 Even though the customer data platform’s segment “Photoshop Enthusiast” has only one email ID for the user, the DSP segment has two RampIDs: D123 and M123.